The coastal city of Kaohsiung is a major commercial hub and quickly becoming one of the best travel destinations in Taiwan.

 For those wanting to experience the city’s nightlife, travel a few blocks south of Central Park toward 85 Sky Tower and Singjhong Night Market.
 You’ll find several city blocks lined with clubs and lounges catering to all age groups.

-Where to stay: The best hotels for 24 hours in Kaohsiung
+Where to stay with 24 hours in Kaohsiung

 Although it’s nowhere near as big as Taipei, choosing where to stay in Kaohsiung isn’t always simple either.
 There are a hundreds of options to choose from with varying quality.
 For most travellers with a short layover in Kaohsiung, Xinxing and Zuoying districts are the best places to start your search.
 Staying in either area you’ll be close to the city’s top attractions and main transportation hubs.